 Contactor: A definite purpose contactor connecting the compressor and the remote condenser fan motor to the power supply.
 Circuit Board: Controlling the ice machine through sensors and relays.
 The sensors are for ice level and water level.
-The relays are for the gear motor (with a built in time delay to clear the evaporator of ice when the unit turns off) and for the compressor.
+The relays are for the gear motor (with a built in time delay to clear the evaporator of ice when the unit turns off) and for the liquid line valve.
+The reset switch is mounted on the circuit board.